Deen-q/portfolio-site/README.md

 # Welcome to my repo
 Welcome to the repo for my personal/portfolio website!

-My site will continue to receive updates, simply because I want to keep improving it :&#41;
+My site will continue to receive regular updates, simply because I want to keep improving it :&#41;

 ## Site Link
 Check out my site at https://deen-q.vercel.app/

 ## What's next on the list "Things to fix"?:
-- Make sure the site displays as intended, on multiple computer screens
+- Make sure the site displays as intended, on multiple computer screen resolutions (viewport CSS)
-- Wrestle with view port CSS so that the site is presentable on mobile devices (phones, iPads/tablets)
+- Wrestle with more view port CSS so that the site is presentable on mobile devices (phones, iPads/tablets)
-- On scroll immediately takes to the next segment (the one above or below, if there is one above or below)
+- On scroll immediately takes the user to the next segment (the one above or below, if there is one above or below)
 - Stretch goal: once I have more projects, incorporate a carousel or vertical scroll bar

 <!-- # Getting Started with Create React App